OpenBankProject/API-Manager/README.md

 Changes to this file will not be overwritten on updates.
 The settings there can override anything specified in `apimanager/apimanager/settings.py`.

 The application's authentication is API-driven.
-However, to make use of Django's authentication framework and sessions, there is a minimal requirement of a database.
-Pre default, sqlite is used, but you can configure any Django-supported backend you want.
+However, to make use of Django's authentication framework and sessions, there is a minimal requirement of a database.By default, sqlite is used, but you can configure any Django-supported backend you want.
 Please lookup the appropriate documentation.

 ## Initialise database